ARM-software/CMSIS-Stream/Documentation/Async.md

 With dynamic flow, a node must implement the function `prepareForRunning` and decide what to do.

 3 error / status codes are reserved for this.
-They are defined in the header `cg_status.h`.
-This header is not included by default, but if you define you own error codes, they should be coherent with `cg_status` and use the same values for the 3 status / error codes which are used in dynamic mode:
+They are defined in the header `cg_enums.h`.
+This header is not included by default, but if you define you own error codes, they should be coherent with `cg_enums` and use the same values for the 3 status / error codes which are used in dynamic mode:

 * `CG_SUCCESS`  = 0 : Node can execute
 * `CG_SKIP_EXECUTION` = -5 : Node will skip the execution